12 Types of Danios (July 2026): Complete Care Guide

 Temperament:Peaceful

-Color:Gray-brown with black bars
+Color:Gray-brown with prominent black vertical bars

-Water temperature:64°-79°F
+Water temperature:64-79°F

 Water type:Freshwater